jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

+(If you arew reviewing the matching PR, feel free to skip this file, it contains the note I took while doing this work)

 I would like to implement InnoDB Read IO Tail Latency Monitoring.

 When running MySQL on AWS EBS, GCP PV, or other complex network block device